-Did you start dreaming of potential honeymoon destinations as soon as you got engaged?
-The relaxation and romance of an exotic getaway is something many of us have mapped out before the wedding plans are finalised, but there are still a few things to keep in mind to ensure smooth sailing on that Greek islands cruise.
-Here are five honeymoon mistakes to avoid!
+Did you start dreaming of honeymoon destinations as soon as you got engaged?
+The romance and relaxation of this newlywed escape is something many of us have mapped out before the wedding plans are finalised!
+But there are still a few things to consider to ensure smooth sailing.
+Here are five of the most common honeymoon mistakes to avoid.

-Your honeymoon should start immediately after the wedding, right?
-That’s certainly the tradition, but when you pair months of anticipation with a 14-hour event and many bottles of champagne, there’s only one thing you’re bound to feel like doing the next day (and it isn’t dealing with airport security).
+Your honeymoon should start straight after the wedding, right?
+That’s certainly the tradition.
+But when you pair months of anticipation with an all-day event and many bottles of champagne, there’s only one thing you’re bound to feel like doing the next day (and it isn’t dealing with airport security).

 Forget madly stuffing clothes into suitcases with that checkout time looming!
 Give yourself a break and book your post-wedding accommodation for a second night.
 This allows for a well-deserved sleep in and a relaxed catch up with family and friends before you head off.

 Your honeymoon doesn’t have to be an international flight away to be special!
 There are so many amazing destinations on our doorstep offering luxurious escapes for lovebirds without the transit time.
-If your focus is on spending quality time together, you’re guaranteed an unforgettable experience in any location.
+If your focus is on spending quality time together, you’re guaranteed an unforgettable experience in any location you choose.

-Just don’t plan so little that you end up feeling like there’s nothing to do.
-‘Boring’ is the last word anyone wants to associate with their honeymoon, so find a happy medium with a destination that offers some activities.
+‘Boring’ is the last word anyone wants to associate with their honeymoon, so it’s all about choosing destinations where you can kick back and kick on.
 Even if you spend the entire holiday hidden away in your hotel room, at least you have the option to do as much or as little as you like.

 Post-wedding burnout is more common than you’d think!
 The best thing you can do to avoid falling ill during your honeymoon is to take care of yourself before the wedding.
-Eating, sleeping and exercising well in the lead up to the day reduces the risk of holiday sickness.
-Building some flexibility into your travel plans will also allow time for recovery if you need it.
+Good food, regular exercise and plenty of sleep in the lead up to the big day will reduce the risk of holiday sickness.
+Slowing down your travel plans will also allow recovery time if you need it.

-It’s also a good idea to pack a medical kit that will help cure the most common holiday ailments, from sunburn to blisters and upset stomachs.
+It’s a good idea to pack a medical kit that will help cure the most common holiday ailments, from sunburn to blisters, to upset stomachs.
 Even if you don’t end up needing any of it, it’s a relief to know you won’t have to spend any precious honeymoon time at the doctor.
 Let’s book adventures, not appointments!